With Natalie Baszile, Jessica B. Harris, Gail Myers, Matthew Raiford, and Karen Washington

 Moderated by Karen Washington

 Farmer, urban gardener, and activist Karen Washington moderates a multigenerational panel devoted to stories of Black farmers from many historical perspectives: North and South, upstate and the Bronx, sharecroppers to family growers and urban farmers.
-Panelists including Gullah Geechee “chefarmer” Mathew Raiford and farmer/cultural anthropologist Dr. Gail Myers will give historical and contemporary context for Black farmers’ contributions to communities and food justice movements in urban and rural America.
+Panelists—including Gullah Geechee “chefarmer” Matthew Raiford, farmer/cultural anthropologist Dr. Gail Myers, and farmer Kadeesha Williams—will give historical and contemporary context for Black farmers’ contributions to communities and food justice movements in urban and rural America.

 About the Speakers